Office of Health Care Access

 OHCA uses numerous vehicles to inform the public, legislators and the health care industry of important health care issues and trends.
 OHCA’s website offers current information about the agency and its activities, access to complete OHCA reports and publications, Certificate of Need decisions, and hospital budget and utilization data.
 The site also includes statutes, regulations, legal notices, relevant forms, and links to relevant national, federal, state, and organizational health care-related websites.
 The address is: www.ct.gov/ohca.

 In order to address its statutory requirements and fulfill its mission, OHCA regulates the constantly evolving hospital and health care industry.
-During the 2004 session of the General Assembly, OHCA successfully supported the passage of laws that will make a significant positive impact upon the State’s ability to remain responsive and flexible in regulating the rapidly changing health care environment, while reducing time-consuming and costly burdens on the industry and in many cases, the State.
+During the 2005 session of the General Assembly, OHCA successfully supported the passage of laws that will make a significant positive impact upon the State’s ability to remain responsive and flexible in regulating the rapidly changing health care environment, while ensuring the quality of health care services.
+The new Public Acts focus on enhancements to Certificate of Need (CON) regulation related to imaging equipment and affiliates of health care institutions as well as overall improvements to internal operations and efficiencies of the agency.

-OHCA also continued its planning activities under its U.S. Health Resources and Services Administration grant.
+OHCA also continued its planning activities under its U.S. Health Resources and Services Administration Pilot Planning Grant.
 This State Planning Grant provides the agency with an opportunity to develop a realistic plan to increase access to health insurance coverage in Connecticut.
-Policy analysis and development activities conducted under the grant led to a proposal to pilot a small employer health insurance subsidy initiative.
+Data collection activities included an employer survey and a family health care access survey.
+Policy analysis and development activities conducted under the grant led to a proposal to pilot a health insurance premium subsidy initiative.

 The Certificate of Need (CON) regulatory process is a review of certain proposed capital expenditures by heath care facilities, acquisition of major medical equipment, institution of new services or functions, termination of services, transfer of ownership, and decreases in total bed capacity.
 A CON is a formal OHCA statement that a health care facility’s CON application request is needed.
 The CON program continues to protect the health care system and provide savings in system costs while significantly simplifying procedures and reducing time and paperwork for applicants and the agency.
-During state fiscal year 2004, OHCA rendered 87 final decisions or modifications and 101 determinations.
+During state fiscal year 2005, OHCA rendered 102 final decisions, agreed settlements or modifications and 135 determinations.

-Lastly, OHCA has continued to expand and improve its information technology capabilities.
+Lastly, OHCA continues to expand and improve its information technology capabilities.
 Much of this work has been done in response to requests for increased accessibility to information retained by the Agency.
-All CON decisions and CON determinations are now posted to the agency website within 24 h ours of release.
+CON decisions and CON determinations are now posted to the agency website within 24 hours of release.
 Additionally, responses to Freedom of Information requests are now available in electronic format on CDs.
-One example is that the certificate of need decisions made by the Agency are being scanned and posted to our website within 24 hours of them being made.

-· OHCA will soon publish its Fourth Annual Report on Graduate Medical Education as required under Public Act No. 99-172.
+· OHCA published its Fifth Annual Report on Graduate Medical Education as required under Public Act No. 99-172 in April of 2005

-· In accordance with Section 19a-670, Connecticut General Statutes, OHCA’s Annual Report on the Financial Status of Connecticut’s Short Term Acute Care Hospitals was published in February 2004.
+· In accordance with Section 19a-670, Conn.
+Gen. Statutes, OHCA’s Annual Report on the Financial Status of Connecticut’s Short Term Acute Care Hospitals was published in February 2005.

-· OHCA continues to prepare its own Affirmative Action Plan, which was submitted in February 2004, and approved in April 2004.
-This plan complies with Connecticut General Statutes Secs.
+· OHCA continues to prepare its own Affirmative Action Plan, which was submitted to the Commission on Human Rights and Opportunities on February 4, 2005 and approved by the Commission at its April 14, 2005 meeting.
+This plan complies with Conn.
+Gen. Statutes Secs.
 46a-70 through 46a-78.

-· OHCA continues to maintain a registry of health care facilities that have sought exemption from CON review in accordance with Sec.
-19a-639a, Connecticut General Statutes.
+· OHCA maintains a registry of health care facilities that have sought exemption from CON review in accordance with Sec.
+19a-639a, Conn.
+Gen. Statutes.